PrernaBirasdar/Bank-Loan-Performance-Risk-Analysis/README.md

 # 📄 Problem Statement

-Financial institutions must continuously monitor lending performance and evaluate the quality of their loan portfolio.
-The objective of this project is to develop a **comprehensive Bank Loan Report** that provides insights into loan applications, funding distribution, repayment performance, and borrower financial indicators.

-The report enables the distinction between **Good Loans and Bad Loans**, allowing organizations to better understand risk exposure within their loan portfolio and support informed decision-making in lending operations.
+Financial institutions handle large volumes of loan applications and must continuously monitor their lending performance to ensure a healthy and profitable loan portfolio.
+However, analyzing raw financial data without a structured reporting system makes it difficult to identify lending trends, borrower behavior, and potential risk factors.

+The main objectives of this project are:

+- To analyze the **total number of loan applications** received over a specific period.
+- To evaluate the **total amount of funds disbursed as loans** and track lending activity.
+- To monitor the **total amount received from borrowers**, helping assess repayment performance.
+- To distinguish between **Good Loans and Bad Loans** based on loan status in order to evaluate the quality of the loan portfolio.
+- To analyze **borrower financial indicators**, such as interest rate and debt-to-income ratio.
+- To understand **loan distribution across different categories** including loan term, employment length, loan purpose, and home ownership status.
+- To analyze **regional lending patterns** to identify states with higher loan activity.
+- To develop an **interactive Power BI dashboard** that provides a comprehensive view of lending performance and supports data-driven decision making.

+By addressing these objectives, the project aims to provide a clear analytical framework for evaluating loan portfolio health and identifying patterns within lending operations.

 ---